mtreinish/stestr/doc/source/MANUAL.rst

 However, the 2 most important options in the stestr config file are ``test_path`` and ``top_dir``.
-These 2 options are used to set the `unittest discovery`_ options for stestr. (test_path is the same as --start-directory and top_dir is the same as --top-level-directory in the doc) Only test_path is a required field in the config file, if top_dir is not specified it defaults to './'.
+These 2 options are used to set the `unittest discovery`_ options for stestr. (test_path is the same as ``--start-directory`` and top_dir is the same as ``--top-level-directory`` in the doc) Only test_path is a required field in the config file, if top_dir is not specified it defaults to ``./``.
 It's also worth noting that shell variables for these 2 config options (and only these 2 options) are expanded on platforms that have a shell.
 This enables you to have conditional discovery paths based on your environment.

 .. _unittest discovery: https://docs.python.org/2/library/unittest.html#test-discovery